 - A regular request for reasonable testing accommodations must be submitted on forms prescribed by the Board and shall consist of the following:

-c.
-A supplemental statement from the applicant's physician or treating professional when request is based upon learning disability.
+- A supplemental statement from the applicant's physician or treating professional when the request is based upon learning disability.
+(See Form B-LD)

 B. Repeat Applicant

-- An applicant who has taken the examination on a prior occasion may request reasonable testing accommodations on any subsequent examinations.
+- An applicant who has taken the South Dakota Licensure examination on a prior occasion may request reasonable testing accommodations on any subsequent examination.
 Such requests will be reviewed and evaluated prior to each examination.
 Accommodations previously granted, as well as the accommodations actually utilized by the applicant on previous examinations, will be taken into consideration in determining subsequent accommodations.

 C. Emergency Requests

-a.
-A written request for reasonable testing accommodations and
+- a written request for reasonable testing accommodations; and

 - Decisions on emergency requests will be made in accordance with this policy, or as soon as practicable.